 Antique "Primitive Lady in Long Dress" Cookie Cutter Flat Back Two Large Finger Holes

 Product Description: A terrific 19th century cookie cutter depicting a lady in a long dress.
 Simple, yet offering a lovely primitive appearance.
 This wonderful collectible features two large finger holes in a triangular shape tin back.
 These round, finger holes were originally crafted so the stuck cookie dough could be pushed out of the cutter.
-With soldered connections and a nice layer of patina, this cookie cutter is truly a wonderful collectible.
+With soldered connections and dark surface patina, this cookie cutter is truly a wonderful collectible.

 Circa: 19th century